RESOURCES

 Planned Parenthood offers a variety of services including but not limited to abortion services and education, birth control, Plan B (emergency contraception), primary care, and more.
 Their website includes great information to learn about abortions and abortion care.

 I Need An A helps people find abortion care in their area based on key information, like location, weeks since last period, and age (if you’re under 18 years old).
-It provides different online options and closest places to go for care based on the person’s situation, while also answering questions about costs, different kinds of abortion procedures, and more.
+It provides different online options and the closest places to go for care based on the person’s situation, while also answering questions about costs, different kinds of abortion procedures, and more.

 Aid Access provides information about self-managed abortion, abortion pill reviews, and how to use abortion pills.
 The website consists of a team of doctors, activists, and advocates for abortion rights and gives access to prescription medication abortion by mail.

 HeyJane is a virtual clinic that offers safe, private abortion care.
-The person must be at least 18 years old, live in CA, CO, CT, IL, MD, NJ, NM, NY, VA, WA, and be up to 10 weeks pregnant.
+The person must be at least 18 years old, live in CA, CO, CT, IL, MD, NJ, NM, NY, VA, or WA, and be up to 10 weeks pregnant.
 HeyJane takes any form of ID with name, photo, and date of birth, regardless of immigration status.
-A provider will review chart within 1 business day, and pills can be delivered in unmarked boxes or by post office pick up.
+A provider will review chart within one business day, and pills can be delivered in unmarked boxes or by post office pick up.

 Jane’s Due Process helps young people in Texas navigate parental consent laws and abortion bans to confidentially access abortion and birth control.
 They provide funding for people under 18 traveling out of Texas for abortion care, a text line for people needing information on birth control, family planning services without parental involvement, and free emergency contraception for teens.